GuidesWikiWhat To Consider When Buying A PC Case?

 Noctua NH U12A CPU cooler

 Showing the clearance space of the Noctua NH U12A CPU cooler.
-Image Credits Tech4Gamers
+(Image By Tech4Gamers)

-Mini-ITX cases require users to fit a lot of components in an extremely limited space.
-For that reason, low-profile CPU coolers that are extremely thin are the best option.
+• Mini-ITX cases: Low-profile CPU coolers that are extremely thin are the best option.
 If you’re using a Ryzen 7000 series processor in a mini-ITX case, the Noctua NH-L9a low-profile CPU cooler is an amazing option.

-In the case of MacroATX cases, you can fit most normal air coolers.
-They might allow users to install a 360mm radiator, but that’s about it.
+• MacroATX cases: It allows users to install a 360mm radiator, but that’s about it.
 You will seldom find MacroATX cases compatible with AIO coolers, let alone custom water cooling.

-Lastly, using an E-ATX case, you can easily fit all air coolers and AIOs and even install custom water cooling on your PC.
+• E-ATX cases: You can easily fit all air coolers and AIOs and even install custom water cooling on your PC.
 Furthermore, you can install extra case fans on the bottom, back, and side of the case for better airflow.

 GPU Clearance